 This is so because they’ve suddenly realized that there is someone who is here to disrupt the political space.
 They also understand that the most powerful constituency in the country, which is the young people have resisted the old order.
 I think that is the reason for the uneasy calm.

 How do you want to take advantage of this…?

 I am not trying to take advantage of anything; I am working based on my pedigree, my history and also in realization that it’s time to take back the country.
 It will sound optimistic if I say I am talking advantage of something; there is nothing to take advantage of.
-People are tried; and have said enough is enough, and have come together; seeking for someone who is tested, trusted and consistent; that’s where I come in.
+People are tired; and have said enough is enough, and have come together; seeking someone who is tested, trusted and consistent; that’s where I come in.

 What are you bringing to the table different from what these sets of old politicians have been giving?

 We are going to make sure that Nigeria doesn’t lose a dime to thieves in this country again, and if anybody has stolen in the past, they would need to refund it, and have to pay for it.